adoprox/Group60_mlops/README.md

 dvc pull
 This creates a new directory with all the files needed for the model to work.

+## Docker containers

-## Commands to build docker containers
+### Commands to build docker containers
-1. docker build -f dockerfiles/train_model.dockerfile . -t trainer:latest
+1. Training container: `docker build -f dockerfiles/train_model.dockerfile . -t trainer:latest`
-2. docker build -f dockerfiles/predict_model.dockerfile . -t predict:latest
+2. Prediction container: `docker build -f dockerfiles/predict_model.dockerfile . -t predict:latest`
 Predict is still under work

+### Commands to run docker containers
+The docker containers are set up without an entrypoint.
+The data root folder is in the configuration, the default is set to ./data/processed.

+#### Running locally with default root data directory:
+`docker run -v ./data:/data -e WANDB_API_KEY='<your-api-key>' group60_trainer:latest python3 ./toxic_comments/train_model.py`

+#### Running in cloud with GCS bucket as root data directory:
+TODO

 ## Gcloud setup
 The following section contains documentation and rules for how to interact with the cloud setup.